 - Check your model of router online for additional settings

 Use a VPN

 If you’re working out of a space like a coffee shop or coworking space with shared Wi-Fi, you should be even more concerned about security.
 Attackers can impersonate or intercept Wi-Fi networks and snoop on your communication.
 For this situation, your best choice is to use a virtual private network (VPN).

 VPN’s have other benefits, but the encryption feature is the one that will give you (and your customers) peace of mind by protecting all data you send and receive across shared public networks.

-If you’re taking or making calls to customers while remote working, the last thing you want is to be giving out your personal number to strangers.
-Hushed makes it easy to solve this problem: get a second phone number through the Hushed app and maintain your privacy.
-You might even be able to claim it as a business expense!
+If you’re taking or making calls to customers while remote working, you might start dreading answering your phone because it could always be a work contact.
+Hushed makes it easy to solve this problem: get a second phone number through the Hushed app and use it exclusively for friends and family, so you always know it’s someone you want to hear from.

 Freelancers and long-time remote workers know this, but it’s hard to underestimate how much more productive your work will be in a comfortable space.